artainmo/web-development/mobile/swift/README.md

 An **action** is a function preceded with '@IBAction' which defines a block of code to be executed after certain events such as button clicks.<br>
 An **outlet** is a variable preceded with '@IBOutlet' which takes as value the UI element you want to make changes on.

+Great [tutorial](https://www.youtube.com/watch?v=U-Y9HJzNhQ0) on how to create a todo list app.<br>
+Each storyboard 'View Controller' represents a screen.
+It should be connected to a swift class by indicating its class in right column after clicking on it in storyboard.
+Inside that class 'actions' and 'outlets' can be created to access and interact with the storyboard UI elements.
+On storyboard when right clicking on 'view controller' we can view all the created 'actions' and 'outlets' we can then connect them to the applicable storyboard UI element.

 ##### Programmatic UI
 Learn more about programmatic UI in swift via [this video](https://youtu.be/CwA1VWP0Ldw?t=22083) by continuing initial course.